The Price Is Right: Audience and contestant selection

-Many audience members arrive early on the day of a taping, and often camp out the night before to attend.
-Most have already received tickets for that day's show, although some hope to get same-day tickets.
-Audience members are then given the iconic name tags with a temporary identification number, which is also written on the person's ticket.
+Prior to changes imposed in Season 49 (October 2020), audience members often arrived early on the day of a taping, some even camping out the night before to secure a spot in line.
+Most had already received tickets for that day's show, although some hoped to get same-day tickets.

+Starting in Season 52 with first tapings in July 2023, audience members arrive at Charis Mission Church next door to Haven Studios for a formal process.
+In the church's meeting rooms, audience members are then given the iconic name tags with a temporary identification number, which are also written on the person's ticket.
 A Social Security Number (or some national I.D. number for non-U.S. audience members) is also required to be submitted.
 Audience members are eventually brought through in groups of twelve for brief interviews with the production staff.

-Contrary to popular belief, contestant names are not chosen at random; rather, the interviews determine possible selections for the nine contestants per taping from among the pool of approximately 325 audience members.
-Since 1988, the minimum age for audience members has been 18, prior to 1988, teenagers and children were present in the audience.
+Contrary to popular belief, contestant names are not chosen at random; in actuality, the interviews determine the nine contestants from a pool of approximately 165 audience members (reduced from 325 when the show moved to Haven Studios in 2023; in Season 50 and 51 (2021–23), it was 50).
+Since 1988, the minimum age for audience members has been 18 except for family episodes; prior to 1988, teenagers and children were present in the audience.
 With few exceptions, anyone at least 18 years old who attends a taping of the show has the potential to become a contestant.
 Those ineligible include current candidates for political office, employees of Paramount Global or its affiliates, RTL Group or any firm involved in offering prizes for the show.
 Contestants who have appeared on a different game show within the previous year or either two other game shows or any version of The Price Is Right itself within the past ten years are also ineligible.

-The show's staff alerts potential contestants – in person, on the show's website and on the tickets themselves – to dress in "street clothes" and not to wear costumes, such as those used to attract attention on Let's Make a Deal, another show that featured contestants selected from the audience.
-In June 2008 producers disallowed audience members from wearing fake eyeglasses designed to look similar to those worn by Carey, a restriction that has since been relaxed.
+The show's staff alerts potential contestants – in person, on the show's website and on the tickets themselves – to dress in "street clothes" and not to wear costumes, such as those used to attract attention on Let's Make a Deal, another show that selects contestants from the audience.
+In June 2008, producers disallowed audience members from wearing fake eyeglasses designed to look similar to those worn by Carey, a restriction that has since been relaxed.
 Instead, contestants will often wear shirts with hand-decorated slogans.
-Members of the Armed Forces are often in uniform.
-Cell phones, tape recorders, backpacks, price lists and portable electronic devices are not allowed in the studio.
+Clothing with logos of the Seattle Sounders FC is restricted, as host Drew Carey is a minority partner in the team, and in accordance with RTL Group Standards and Practices, the show must post disclaimers regarding his ownership stake if a contestant is wearing such logo merchandise.
+Members of the Armed Forces often attend in uniform, which is mandatory on military-themed special episodes such as Independence Day.

+To ensure fair play, cell phones, electronic devices, backpacks, and price lists are not allowed in the holding room or studio.
+If an audience member has brought any of these items, they must leave them with production for the duration of the taping.
+Once they clear protocol, they receive a ticket and access to Haven Studios.
+At the end of the show, audience members return to the church and check out.

 Prospective contestants obtain tickets by contacting a third-party ticketing operator via the show's website, which is promoted on-air during the broadcast.
 Prior to 2011, ticketing was directly through CBS, originally via mail, with online ticket access added in 2005.
 The mail practice ended after CBS began outsourcing ticketing to the third-party operator.